ntsystemsit/ntsystemsit.github.io/_posts/PowerShell/TAK/2016-11-07-ConvertTo-SID.md

 schema: 2.0.0
 tags: OnlineHelp PowerShell
 title: ConvertTo-SID
+excerpt: "Get the SID for an account name."
 ---

 # ConvertTo-SID

 ## SYNOPSIS
-Get the SID for an account name
+Get the SID for an account name.

 ## SYNTAX